MisterY/it-knowledge-base-site/technologies/python/gui.md

 ## Kivy

-Available for Android.
+Available for Android via [Python-for-Android](https://github.com/kivy/python-for-android) project.
+See [docs](https://python-for-android.readthedocs.io/en/latest/quickstart/).
+Also offers an option to run a web view for a web application.

 The apps can be packaged in APK or run with a Kivy Launcher.

 ## QT